 Historical Significance of Zangdo Pelri Lhakhang

 Zangdo Pelri Lhakhang in Phuentsholing, also known as the ‘Paradise of Guru Rinpoche’ is a site of great historical significance in Bhutan.
 It is said that an elephant skull was uncovered while digging the foundations for the construction of the older Mani Dungkhor Lhakhang.
-This skull can still be seen between the old and the modern Lhakhang housed in a box.
+The skull can still be seen between the old and the modern Lhakhang housed in a box.

 Later, Dasho Aku Tongmi, a music composer of the National Anthem of Bhutan, built a modern Zangto Pelri Lhakhang in the 1900s.
 The Monastery was constructed to represent the celestial paradise of Guru Padmasambhava.
-Lama Sherab Tharchin also contributed immensely to the new monastery.

 Also Read: Kharbandi Monastery, a Temple on the Precious Hill in Phuentsholing